Advertiser Disclosure

 Which Clover POS Alternative Is Right For Me?

-Clover is a very acceptable point of sale system for small businesses, as long as you understand the risks and challenges of using Fiserv for payment processing and hardware/software support and are pretty confident you want to use Clover for the long-haul (or you can afford to buy new equipment if Clover doesn’t work out).
-Also, make sure you are comfortable with the bank/merchant account you purchase Clover from because you’ll be relying on them for most support-related issues.
+Clover POS is a very acceptable point of sale system for small businesses, as long as you understand the risks and challenges of using Fiserv for payment processing and are pretty confident you want to use Clover for the long haul.

 Check out our Clover reseller recommendations if you think Clover is right for you (or buy it from Clover directly).